chutipon29301/MonkeyWeb/README.md

 	This function is use to delete quota transaction

-	**Note:** This is destruction function and should not be use.
+	**Note:** This is destructive function and should not be use.
 This function will delete the history of adding quota
 	- request path `/post/v1/deleteQuota`
 	- request body
 		```javascript